 Grants & Prizes

-We support microbiology-related education activities, and funds are available to support School and Individual Members keen to run and participate in these activities.
+The Microbiology Society supports microbiology-related education and outreach activities and funds are available for members keen to run and participate in these events.

 Each year, the Microbiology Society awards five Prize Lectures in recognition of significant contributions to microbiology.
 All members are invited to nominate an outstanding microbiologist for a Microbiology Society Prize.

 On our Careers pages, you will find information and resources for microbiologists at all stages of their careers and job profiles from those in both research and non-research roles.